 1) Get Your Paperwork in Order

 Leaving the country is not an easy task.
 From your passport to your boarding passes, there are a lot of documents you need to keep in order.
-As your start planning your trip, make sure your passport is up-to-date.
+As you start planning your trip, make sure your passport is up-to-date.
 It can take 4-6 weeks to process an application for a passport.
 Will you need a travel visa as well?
 While your passport is mandatory for visiting another country, not every country requires a visa for entry.
 Do your research and make sure you can have all of the necessary paperwork finished and in hand before your trip.

 Depending on where your adventure takes you, you may be flying out of the country.
-There are applications for smart phones that allow you to download your boarding pass onto your phone for easy access.
+There are applications for smartphones that allow you to download your boarding pass onto your phone for easy access.
 A few of our favorite apps, which work on both iPhones and Androids, are:

 - TripIt – for itinerary tracking

 - Trip Journal – for trip tracking, recording, documenting